junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas lets out a sigh, finding himself relieved, but lonely again.
 At least all of Dean's friends and family are safe again.
 That's good.
 He tries to make his mind focus on that.

 He's only welcomed by another rush of pain striking through his body, starting from his head, going through his chest.
-He checks his palm, and finds the black symptom has covered his full hand.
+He checks his palms, and finds the black symptom has covered his full hand.

 The pain burns through his veins, boiling through his limbs.
 It's so fierce and strong that his vision starts turning black, too.